FRC125/VISION16/README.md

 	Method: getDistance()

 	Parameters: OrderInitCorners

+	Returns: Distance from robot to target (feet)

-		•Corners of processed image in order, starting with top right and goes clockwise
+		•OrderInitCorners = Corners of the target in order, starting with top left and continuing clockwiswe

 ##Offset Angle:

 	Method: getOffsetAngle()

 	Parameters: OrderInitCorners

+	Returns: Offset Angle to turn to (degrees)

-		•Corners of processed image in order, starting with top left and goes clockwise
+		•OrderInitCorners = Corners of the target in order, starting with top left and continuing clockwiswe